Established 1954

 Records

-cold, crystal clear White River flows from Bull
+crystal clear White River flows from Bull Shoals Dam

-Shoals Dam 17 miles above Cotter, our starting base.
+17 miles above Cotter, our starting base.
+For the next

-For the next 60 miles its chilled waters are perfect
+60 miles its chilled waters are perfect for rainbow,

-for rainbow, brown, and cutthroat trout, as well as
+brown, and cutthroat trout, as well as providing

-plus it has good populations of native trout.
-The
+it has good populations of native trout.
+The scenery

-scenery is primarily Ozark forests and bluffs with
+is primarily Ozark forests and bluffs with some open

-some open fields.
-There are homes along the river
+fields.
+There are homes along the river banks in some

-banks in some areas, but for the most part the
+areas, but for the most part the scenery is primitive.

 You'll see several types of animals, birds, and